rems-project/cn-tutorial/docs/getting-started/tutorials/first-taste.md

 ### Exercises

-_Exercise._ Without changing the postcondition or implementation, fix the specification in the following example by adding a precondition on the inputs `x` and `n`.
+_Exercise:_ Without changing the postcondition or implementation, fix the specification in the following example by adding a precondition on the inputs `x` and `n`.
 Check that `cn test` succeeds.